sikorka/tiny-log/README.md

 * Safe fonts (ASCII art) are `straight` for medium size fonts, and `standard` for huge fonts.

-Anywhere in your app run code similar to this one:
+Anywhere in your app add code similar to this one:

     Outfit bold = new Outfit()
             .sayColor(Color.YELLOW_BOLD)